A multidisciplinary research project combining translation studies, literary studies, and language and translation technology.

 Maarit Koponen

-Maarit Koponen currently works as Professor of Translation Studies at the University of Eastern Finland.
+Maarit Koponen is Professor of Translation Studies at the University of Eastern Finland.
 Her research interests focus on the quality and usability of machine translation from the perspective of both translators and other users.
 In the “Narrative Text, Translator and Machine” project, her main role will the usability testing of the translation tool prototype developed during the project.
 She will work on collecting user feedback on the tool and its effect on the translators’ work.

 Sähköposti: maarit.koponen@uef.fi